 Four tools to keep your users, and business, safe

 We have finally reached the main topic of this content.
-Nevertheless, without presenting the monetary fraud problem and its impact as a whole, these four tools could’ve gone unnoticed.
-Now, however, we are sure that this won’t be the case.
+Nevertheless, these four tools could've gone unnoticed without presenting the monetary fraud problem and its impact as a whole.
+However, we are sure this won't be the case now.

 1) Identify weak spots: